lucasmichot/eloquentuuid/README.md

 This is particularly useful to keep track of model versions.

 **Why Base62 ?**

-COmpare to `MD5`, a Base62 hash is shorter and the alphabet used makes it cleaner to process, when used in a shorten URL for instance, or when stored in a database.
+Compared to `MD5`, a Base62 hash is shorter and the alphabet used makes it cleaner to process, when used in a shorten URL for instance, or when stored in a database.

 Requirements:
 * PHP >= 5.4